English Department

 Credit: 1.0

-Prerequisite: universal screener, teacher recommendation and historical data sets
+Prerequisite: teacher recommendation and historical data sets

-Honors English 9 is the first in the sequence of courses designed to accommodate those students whose reading abilities, writing skills and critical thinking skills function at a higher level.
+This course is the first in the sequence of courses designed to accommodate those students whose reading abilities, writing skills and critical thinking skills function at a higher level.
 The pace of the course is accelerated and the workload increased.
 Students who register should be consistent and self-motivated workers.
 The course is designed to concentrate on higher-level analytical writing skills and the development of an understanding of literature.
 This course is geared to prepare students for courses that rely heavily on superior verbal and composition skills and a broad knowledge of literature.
 Summer reading will be encouraged.

 Elements of Literature (Gifted) [01001G]